HUIXIN-TW/Resume/index.md

 ### **CCU AIT 5th Summer Camp Best Lecturer** `Accounting and Information Technology Faculty, National Chung Cheng University, 2016.7`

 Before I graduated, the Accounting students’ Guild invited me as a lecturer for the fifth accounting summer camp on July 10, 2016.
 It flattered me when I heard.
 I attached great importance to teaching high school students who are interested in accounting.
 Hence, I took a week to design my game - Fraud and Fraudit.
 It was an interactive game with audiences.
 Participants won credits by a group if they answered correctly.
 Then, all teams showed their financial statements and told a good story to gain the fund.
 Be careful!
 It may be a fraud!
 Candidates who acted as accountants must find out whether it was fraud.
-Call “BLUFF” when determining it was a scandal, then you won.<br>
+Call “BLUFF” when determining it was a scandal, then you won.
 <br>

 ### **Excellent Teaching Assistant** `Accounting and Information Technology Faculty, National Chung Cheng University, 2016.5`